Incruse Ellipta (umeclidinium inhalation powder)

-Incruse Ellipta is a prescription medication used to treat chronic obstructive pulmonary disease (COPD).
-It is a long-acting treatment that can help people with COPD breathe better.
-Incruse is used once daily as a maintenance treatment.1
+Incruse Ellipta (umeclidinium inhalation powder) is a prescription drug used to treat chronic obstructive pulmonary disease (COPD).
+It is a long-acting treatment that can help people with COPD breathe better.1

 What are the ingredients in Incruse?

-Incruse contains umeclidinium powder, which is a long-acting muscarinic agent (LAMA) or anticholingeric medicine.2
+The active ingredient in Incruse is umeclidinium.
+It is a long-acting muscarinic agent (LAMA) or anticholinergic medicine.2

 How does Incruse work?

 Anticholinergic medicines like Incruse work by relaxing the muscles in the airways in the lungs.
-COPD can cause symptoms such as wheezing, cough, chest tightness, and shortness of breath, which occur when the muscles around the airways tighten.
+COPD can cause symptoms such as wheezing, cough, chest tightness, and shortness of breath.
+These occur when the muscles around the airways tighten.
 By relaxing the muscles in the airways, Incruse can relieve these symptoms, making it easier for people with COPD to breathe.1,3

 What are the possible side effects of Incruse?

 The most common side effects include:1-3

 - Upper respiratory infection

 - Joint pain